 2. Find a niche

-When someone comes to your feed for the first time it should be clear at first sight what you and your blog stand for.
+When someone comes to your feed for the first time it should be clear right away what you and your blog stand for.
 If you come to my Insta feed you will most likely know right away that I am a food blogger.
 Why?
 Because most photos I post are food pics.
 Let’s say I would post one food pic, one travel photo, one picture of a building, one of my cat, one detail shot of my make up bag and one more of my grandma eating cake you will most likely be confused about what my blog topic is about.

 I highly recommend picking one niche and sticking with it.
 There are already way too many people out there that do everything.
 I’m personally not the biggest fan of so called „lifestyle“ blogs.
-Simply because they don’t cater to a specific niche and the content if way too confusing for my opinion.
-That’s why also don’t follow many lifestyle bloggers.
+Simply because they don’t cater to a specific niche and the content is way too confusing for my opinion.
+That’s why I also don’t follow many lifestyle bloggers.
 I rather follow some people that are on top of their game in different niches than following a couple lifestyle blogs that are just mediocre in everything they post.
 You know what I mean?

 3. Have a posting strategy

 Gaining new followers also goes hand in hand with creating new content.
 Make sure you have a posting strategy of what content you are going to create on a regular basis.
 Some questions you should be able to answer: How many times a week will I post?
 Whats the target group I am creating my content for?
 When are they online and when should I post?
 Will I post in a specific order? (e.g: food, food, me) Staying consistent in you posting strategy can help you improve your account a lot.